uktrade/iigb-beta-content/content/beta/industries/creative/sub-sectors/content-and-production/sections/talent-and-skills/ja_JP.md

 ---
-title: Our talent and skills
+title: "Our talent and skills "
 ---
 Recruitment of new talent with fresh ideas and technical knowhow is easier in the UK.
 For example, over three-quarters of our games workforce holds an undergraduate degree, and there’s a higher proportion of postgraduate degrees than anywhere else in the world.